 If you work in public education, or have a child attending a public school, you likely have experience with advisory.
 Unfortunately, like many buzzwords in public education, the advisory period sometimes gets turned into study hall, tutoring, or a free-for-all.
 While these are all valid options for students, they are furthest from the true purpose of advisory in school.

-So, What is Advisory All About?
+So, What is Advisory in School?

 At its core, advisory should be a time to build connections between students and staff.
 Having a strong advisory in school contributes to a positive school climate and culture.
 The activities and programming during advisory should be focused around establishing a safe space for students before, during, or after a difficult day.
 Ultimately, advisory is all about relationships.